kaanaksit/odak/docs/cgh.md

 | [`Optimizing holograms using Odak`](notes/optimizing_holograms_using_odak.md) | This engineering note will give you an idea about how to calculate phase-only holograms using Odak. |

 ## odak.learn.wave
+This submodule is based on `torch`, therefore the functions provided here are differentiable and can be used with provided optimizers in `torch`.

 | Function      | Description   |
 | ------------- |:-------------:|